jondavid-black/AiToolsSandbox/ecosystem/use_cases/basic_q_a_bot/readme.md

     ```

 ### Mistral 7B
-Mistral 7B is a LLM model trained on the Mistral 7B dataset.
+Mistral 7B is a LLM model trained on the Mistral 7B dataset published under the Apache 2 Open-Source license.
 It is available from the [Hugging Face Model Repository](https://huggingface.co/).
 The model is downloaded and installed using the following command:
     ```bash
     ollama pull mistral
     ```